 Poetry is Jessica’s main focus, but she has been known to write a little fiction, some memoir, a few newspaper articles here-and-there, and some well-deserved nasty grams.

-Jessica lives in Wisconsin with her husband, three spectacular children, and some assorted curmudgeonly cats.
+Wisconsin Louisiana (now!) with her husband, three spectacular children, and some assorted curmudgeonly cats.